amernor/ThiinkFast/README.md

 🎯 Purpose-Driven Innovation

-ThinkFast isn't just a grammar tool — it's a writing assistant designed with empathy and adaptability.
+ThiinkFast isn't just a grammar tool — it's a writing assistant designed with empathy and adaptability.
 It’s built for neurodivergent thinkers who write fast, think visually, and need real-time support without interruption or shame.

 ✅ Auto-correct that respects flow — fixes errors gently in the background when enabled.